finos/symphony-bdk-java/docs/extension.md

 ## BDK Aware Extensions
 The BDK Extension Model allows extensions to access to some core objects such as the configuration or the api clients.
-Developer that wish to use this objects can implement a set of interfaces all suffixed with the `Aware` keyword.
+Developers that wish to use these objects a free to implement a set of interfaces all suffixed with the `Aware` keyword.

-### BdkConfigAware
+### `BdkConfigAware`
 The interface `com.symphony.bdk.core.config.extension.BdkConfigAware` allows extensions to read the BDK configuration:
 ```java
 public class MyBdkExtension implements BdkExtension, BdkConfigAware {